X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 - Sets Z (Zero) flag based on an AND of value provided to the Accumulator.
 - Sets N (Negative) flag to the value of bit 7 at the provided address (NOTE: not with immediate).
-- Sets V (Overflow) flag to the value of bit 6 at the provided addres (NOTE: not with immediate).
+- Sets V (Overflow) flag to the value of bit 6 at the provided address (NOTE: not with immediate).

 +p: Add 1 cycle if a page boundary is crossed when forming address.
 +c: New for the 65C02